akshat-gulati/EmployeeWages/README.md

-# EmployeeWages
-Sure, here's the detailed description formatted for your `README.md` file:

----

 # Employee Attendance and Wage Calculation

 This project includes several JavaScript functions to simulate employee attendance and calculate their wages based on their working hours.
 Below is a detailed description of each function: